Timișoara: Commercial sector

 Bega Shopping Center is the only shopping center in the center of Timișoara and the first in the city.
 Bega Shopping Center is structured on six levels and has a leasable area of 7,500 m2, of which 1,300 are allocated to a Carrefour supermarket.
-Bega Group, the holding company that owns Bega Shopping Center, has opened two other retail parks in Circumvalațiunii and Buziașului.
+Bega Group, the holding company that owns Bega Shopping Center, has opened three other retail parks in Buziașului, Circumvalațiunii and Lipovei.

 Iulius Mall was inaugurated in October 2005.
 Following an investment by Iulius Group and Atterbury Europe, Iulius Mall has been integrated into a large urban regeneration project – Iulius Town, complementing it with retail, office and entertainment functions.
 Iulius Town has the largest shopping area in Romania (120,000 m2), a space that brings together over 450 stores.
 The estimated annual traffic for Iulius Town is over 20 million visitors.

 The second mall, Shopping City, opened in March 2016.
 The shopping center has a leasable area of 70,000 m2, covering almost 20 ha and comprising 110 stores on two levels.
 Within Shopping City, the largest Cinema City multiplex outside Bucharest was opened in April 2016, with 13 3D rooms, an IMAX room and a 4DX room.
 In the first year since its opening, Shopping City had a traffic of over nine million visitors.

-A new retail park – Prima Shops – consisting of a 5-hectare hypermarket and a 10,000-square-meter shopping gallery is under construction in Buziașului.
+The first strip mall in the city, Funshop Park, opened in 2022.
+Built on the former industrial platform of Azur, Funshop Park has a leasable area of 10,800 m2 and is provided with an outdoor food court area.

 Along with the existing stores in the central area, new supermarkets have been opened by national and international concerns such as Selgros, Metro, Auchan, Kaufland, Carrefour, Lidl, Penny, Mega Image or Profi.
 On the bricolage and DIY market are present the stores of Dedeman, Hornbach, Brico Dépôt, Arabesque, Leroy Merlin, Mobexpert, Mömax, Jumbo and Decathlon, among others, part of local and international chains.

 Tourism

 Timișoara is the central point of tourism in the region, attracting 80% of its tourists.
 In the first half of 2017, Timișoara and its surroundings attracted just over 50,000 foreign tourists to the third most visited region in Romania, after Bucharest–Ilfov and Brașov.
+Recreational tourism (such as city breaks and visits to friends and relatives) accounts for the largest share, followed by business and study tourism.
+The majority of tourists are young, well-educated individuals, primarily from Romania and other European countries.

-In 2013, in Timișoara there were 107 accommodation units (of which 49 hotels, seven hostels, 50 pensions and an international campsite) totaling 5,547 accommodation places.
+In 2013, in Timișoara there were 107 accommodation units (comprising 49 hotels, seven hostels, 50 pensions, and an international campsite) totaling 5,547 accommodation places.